Curny/ChaserAssistant/README.md

 Currently it supports the open data of the national German weather service (Deutscher Wetterdienst, DWD) which you can find under https://opendata.dwd.de/weather/alerts/txt

+I coded it with Monodevelop under Linux, yet it should work under Windows, too.
+Just download and start from the shell.

 ![](https://weinmann.biz/images/ChaserAssistant/ChaserAssistant1.png)

 ![](https://weinmann.biz/images/ChaserAssistant/ChaserAssistant2.png)